 All the buildings in the village are very attractive with their golden walls, wooden shutters and steeply sloping roofs but the old hospital seen through its stone arched gateway is a particularly attractive building.
 The hospital was originally built in the 14th century but most of the current building is 18th century.

 Also to see in Saint-Amand-de-Coly are the lavoir, once the communal clothes washing area for the village, the village well and the communal bread oven.
 On the edge of the village is an old tobacco barn which has been renovated and is now a shop selling regional products.

-Close to St Amand-de-Coly see also the attractive Château de la Grande Filolie, a castle dating from the 15th century and in an attractive park and woodland setting.
+Close to St Amand-de-Coly you can also see the attractive Château de la Grande Filolie, a castle dating from the 15th century and in an attractive park and woodland setting.

-Saint-Amand-de-Coly is also near the lovely village of La Cassagne with a roman-style church, a 15th century presbytery, and the source of the River Coly.
+Another lovely village near Saint-Amand-de-Coly is La Cassagne with a roman-style church, a 15th century presbytery, and the source of the River Coly.
 There is also a 13th century 'grange aux dimes' which is a barn used to collect the agricultural products which were the taxes imposed on the village in medieval times.